Kyriosity/read-write/README+/.net/README+/b.deduced/cs-shadow_parts.md

 # C# - Parts in shade

-These parts (good or not) are specific and a developer may never need to use one.
-However one must be aware of them to use on demand.
+Contrary to [underused parts](cs-underused_sides.md) these shaded parts (good or not) are specific and a developer may never need to use one.
+However one must be aware of them to use on demand or compare with a custom realization.

 ## ReactiveX